mirceaulinic/mirceaulinic.github.io/_posts/2016-12-01-configuration-management-with-salt-and-napalm.md

 ## TBC

-Inittially I had the intention introduce also the [states](https://docs.saltstack.com/en/develop/ref/states/all/index.html) but it turns out I should leave it for the next time.
+Initially I had the intention to introduce [states](https://docs.saltstack.com/en/develop/ref/states/all/index.html), but I think we should leave this for next time.
 We have seen how everything comes glued together in Salt and how the information from different processes can be used in order to generate configurations with ease, without requiring us to manually update data files or write other external processes that collect data in order to introduce it back in the system.
-Some of the examples presented can be achieved in a more elegant way using [engines](https://docs.saltstack.com/en/latest/topics/engines/index.html) and [reactors](https://docs.saltstack.com/en/latest/topics/reactor/), but those are more advanced topics to be covered later.
+Some of the examples presented can be achieved in a more elegant way using [engines](https://docs.saltstack.com/en/latest/topics/engines/index.html) and [reactors](https://docs.saltstack.com/en/latest/topics/reactor/), but those are more advanced topics to be covered in the future.